siderolabs/talos/docs/osctl/osctl_cluster_create.md

 ### Options

 ```
+      --cidr string                 CIDR of the docker bridge network (default "10.5.0.0/24")
       --cpus string                 the share of CPUs as fraction (each container) (default "1.5")
   -h, --help                        help for create
       --image string                the image to use (default "docker.io/autonomy/talos:latest")